MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 #### a.
 Patients Admitted and Readmitted
 - In 2014, problem encounters, drug rehabilitation, and admission to hospice were the reasons why 25 patients went into admissions.
 These patients encountered problems such as malignant disorders, malignant tumors, and overlapping malignant.
 - In 2020, COVID-19, chronic heart failure, and malignant disorder were the reasons why 30 patients came to the hospital.
-The trend for that year increased to 13% higher because 48% of COVID-19 patients.
+The trend for that year increased to 13% higher because of 48% of COVID-19 patients.
 - Four patients returned to the hospital because they encountered problems.
 The majority of these reasons are unknown.
 The readmission years are 2011, 2013, 2018, and 2019.

 #### b.
 Average Stay
 - The average hospital stay for Inpatients is 79 hours.
 The stay-in hours exceeded for years, such as 2017, 2018, 2020, and 2021.
 - 2017 is higher because of the periodic evaluation.
 The percentage of patients who remained for 2 months is 73%.
-In 2018, another patient with a periodic evaluation stayed there for almost a year, increasing the percentage to 92%.
+- In 2018, another patient with a periodic evaluation stayed there for almost a year, increasing the percentage to 92%.
-- 2020 had an average stay-in hours of 82.57 because 74% of patients contracted COVID-19.
+- 2020 had an average stay-in hour of 82.57 because 74% of patients contracted COVID-19.
 Their remaining time for isolation is 56%, and those in the intensive care unit stayed about 18%.
 - The 2021 average stay-in hours are 5.7% higher than 2020's.
 Its average increased to 6.3% because the percentage of COVID-19 patients staying at the hospital has increased.
 The percentage of patients with COVID-19 who are in isolation has risen from 56% to 62%.

 #### c.
 Hospital Costs per Visit